Essay on National Constitution Day

-In the year 2015 was the 125th birth anniversary of Baba Saheb Ambedkar, in this occasion, the Government of India decided to celebrate National Constitution Day in a massive way.
+The year 2015 was the 125th birth anniversary of Baba Saheb Ambedkar, in this occasion, the Government of India decided to celebrate National Constitution Day in a massive way.
 For this sole purpose, a special committee was formed under the chairmanship of the Prime Minister, Narendra Modi.
 Various other ministries and departments organized the various programs throughout the year with a view to uplift the thoughts and ideas of Baba Saheb Ambedkar.
 However, National Constitution Day is not a public holiday.

 The Indian Constitution is one of the biggest constitutions in the whole world as the creator of the constitution took the essence of the constitution from the American, British, and also from the Japanese constitution.
-This can be said that the Indian Constitution is the mix of all the best constitutions in the world.
+This can be said that the Indian Constitution is a mix of all the best constitutions in the world.
 Any harm done to the democratic and secular fabric of the nation is to be punished as this means harm to the democracy of India which in turn harms the constitution of India.

 The department of Education and Literacy studies the preamble of the constitution.
 The salient features of the constitution are known to the students through lectures and seminars.

 Various quiz and essay competitions both are conducted on the Constitution of India.
 Also, as per the instructions of the Department of Higher Education, many universities arranged mock parliamentary debates in the colleges.
-The University Grants Commission (UGC) also organized an all-India quiz competition at the Ambedkar University, Lucknow.
+The University Grants Commission (UGC) also organized an all-India quiz competition at Ambedkar University, Lucknow.

-The Ministry of External Affairs has also instructed all the overseas Indian schools to celebrate the 26th of November as the National Constitution Day.
-They asked the embassies to translate the Indian constitution into their local language of that nation after which they were to be distributed at various academies, libraries, and faculties.
+The Ministry of External Affairs has also instructed all the overseas Indian schools to celebrate the 26th of November as National Constitution Day.
+They asked the embassies to translate the Indian constitution into the local language of that nation after which they were to be distributed at various academies, libraries, and faculties.
 On the 26th of November each year, the Department of Sport organized a symbolic run called “Run for Equality”.
 On the 26th of November 2015, a special session in the Parliament was conducted which gives tribute to the constitution and to Baba Saheb Ambedkar.
 On this occasion, the Parliament House was decorated and illuminated with lights.

-On 11th October 2015, after laying down the foundation stone of Dr. B.R.
+On 11th October 2015, after laying down the foundation stone of Dr B.R.
 Ambedkar the prime minister of India, Narendra Modi officially declared 26th November as the National Constitution Day, and this was notified in the Gazette as well.